titan00001/fillFrame/Readme.md

 3. [x] Design pane **calling both** initial and temporal component, whereas temporal property component is strictly child of initial property component.
 4. **Not showing alert** to user on window.
 5. Temporal property container **falls behind** the design canvas on resizing of window.
+6. [x] On deleting a lone object, initial Data Pane does not get updated.
+7. On deletion of a lone object in presence of multiple frame, selected frame changes its value to unknown.(Needs to be debugged)